spacether/wiigo/docs/README.md

 - [ ] Groups can have photos
 - [ ] Users can comment on events
 - [ ] Group search bar stays on page when one scrolls down
+- [ ] When searching for a tag name and not logged in, a blurb and image are shown above the search results